On the Nielsen-Thomsen sequence: Distinguishing C* -algebras and *-homomorphisms

 \subsection{The Robert example(s) revisited}

-In \cite{C23b} the author has exposed a pair of non-unitarily equivalent *-homomorphisms from $C(\T)$.
-(This was based on private communication with L. Robert.)
-The original distinction relied on the information given by de la Harpe-Skandalis determinant of the identity map, we intend to generalize these constructions and (re)state similar results via our methods.
-We also obtain additional information on this family by measuring how far these *-homomorphisms are from one another with respect to the metric $\mathfrak{d}$.
+In \cite{C25}, the author has exposed a pair of non-unitarily equivalent *-homomorphisms from $C(\T)$ into $C[0,1]\otimes M_{2^\infty}$.
+(These were based on private communication with L. Robert.)
+The original distinction relied on the information given by de la Harpe-Skandalis determinant of the identity map.
+We intend to generalize these constructions and (re)state similar results via our methods.
+We also obtain additional information on this family, by measuring how far these *-homomorphisms are from one another, with respect to the metric $\mathfrak{d}$.